Ariadne — navigating the labyrinth of traceability

 Modern systems are no different.
 They are evolving networks of requirements, code, tests, tools, and processes.
 Understanding how these elements relate — and proving that they remain aligned — has long been a core engineering concern, yet one that remains difficult to address in practice.

 In domains such as automotive, medical devices, and aerospace, this is not optional.
 Every line of code must be traceable to a requirement, and that trace must remain valid across tools, teams, and revisions.
-As AI-assisted development accelerates the pace of code generation, this pressure even increases: generated code must be explainable, reviewable, and traceable just like handwritten code.
+As AI-assisted development accelerates the pace of code generation, this pressure only increases: generated code must be explainable, reviewable, and traceable just like handwritten code.
 Maintaining this traceability is a persistent engineering burden — one that demands reliable threads through growing complexity.

 The Problem

-That burden becomes visible during audits, reviews, and day-to-day engineering work.
+The traceability burden becomes visible during audits, reviews, and day-to-day engineering work.
 Teams in regulated industries spend weeks preparing evidence to prove which requirements their code actually covers.

 Traceability lives in spreadsheets Manual matrices maintained outside the codebase, outdated the moment they're created.